-Antarctica's Most Famous Shipwreck, The Endurance, Found After 106 Years
+Antarctica's Most Famous Shipwreck, the Endurance, Found After 106 Years

 It was found just four miles south of the last position recorded in 1915 by Frank Worsley, who captained the ship.

 The team of Endurance22 set sail aboard the Agulhas II, a South African icebreaker, in early February.
-Using a suite of autonomous under vehicles, the team were able to look for unusual features on the seafloor.
+Using a suite of autonomous underwater vehicles, the team looked for unusual features on the seafloor.
 Eventually, they located the ship, sending down high-resolution cameras to capture the find.

 "This is by far the finest wooden shipwreck I have ever seen," said Mensun Bound, director of exploration on Endurance22.
 "It is upright, well proud of the seabed, intact, and in a brilliant state of preservation."

-Under the Antarctic Treaty, the wreck of the Endurance is protected as a Historic Site and Monument and is not able to be touched or disturbed.
+Under the Antarctic Treaty, the wreck of the Endurance is protected as a historic site and monument and cannot be touched or disturbed.

 One of the reasons the ship has taken so long to find is because the Weddell Sea is covered in thick ice -- the same ice that sunk Endurance.
 Even with modern polar icebreakers, it's difficult to get into the region where Endurance went under.
 However, this year has seen record low sea ice coverage in the Antarctic.
-The Weddell Sea was still frozen over but these conditions were particularly favourable for the Agulhas II.
+The Weddell Sea was still frozen over, but the conditions were favorable for the polar research and logistics ship Agulhas II.

-The crew were eventually able to make it to Elephant Island, off the coast of the Antarctic Peninsula, before Shackleton and a crew of five set off for the island of South Georgia.
-They completed the 800 mile journey and were able to get help for the stranded men from a whaling station on the island.
+The crew eventually made it to Elephant Island, off the coast of the Antarctic Peninsula, before Shackleton and a crew of five set off for the island of South Georgia.
+They completed the 800-mile journey and were able to get help for the stranded men from a whaling station on the island.
 The tale is famous for Shackleton's leadership and the fact there was no loss of life -- just the loss of one mighty ship.

 Now, she is found.